alexwlchan/alexwlchan.net/src/_drafts/graph-generative-art.md

 A couple of weeks ago, I went to see my sister playing percussion in a brass band [at the Proms][late_prom].
 While I was on the train home, I had an idea for a fun art project.
-I sketched it out on a napkin, got it working, posted a few pictures on Twitter, then ran out of time.
+I sketched it out on a napkin, got it working, posted a few pictures on Twitter, then put it down.

 Today I'm sitting in the foyer of the Birmingham Symphony Hall, ready to watch her play in another band at [the British Open][open].
 While I'm waiting for her to start, I have some time to revisit those ideas, and write them up properly.